Should I Lower My Electric Bill Before Installing Solar?

-Before you size a solar system, lower the bill it needs to cover.
-Every kilowatt-hour you stop consuming is a kilowatt-hour your solar panels don't need to generate — which means fewer panels, lower upfront cost, and a better return on the solar investment.
+Yes, when it's practical.
+Every kilowatt-hour you stop consuming before you size a system is a kilowatt-hour your solar panels don't need to generate, which typically means fewer panels, lower upfront cost, and a better return on the solar investment.

 This guide walks through every step of load reduction, from no-cost behavior changes to major efficiency investments.
-The right stopping point depends on your home's specific situation — not every step is right for every home.
+The right stopping point depends on your home's specific situation, and not every step is right for every home.

 If you still have incandescent or halogen bulbs anywhere in your home, replacing them with LEDs is a cost-effective change with a payback typically measured in months.
-LEDs use 70–90% less energy for the same light output.
+LEDs use 70 to 90% less energy for the same light output.

 Electronics and appliances draw power even when "off."
 Televisions, game consoles, cable boxes, and desktop computers are the biggest offenders.
 Smart power strips or manual unplugging can reduce standby consumption.
 The impact is small per device but adds up across a modern household.